Herbert Charles Pollitt

-Herbert Charles Pollitt (July 20, 1871 – 1942), also known as Jerome Pollitt, was a patron of the arts and on-stage female impersonator who performed as Diane de Rougy (an homage to Liane de Pougy).
-He became notorious as a Cambridge undergraduate due to his taste for Decadent art and literature, and was immortalised as the eponymous hero of an E.F.
-Benson novel (The Babe B.A.) in 1896.
+Herbert Charles Pollitt (July 20, 1871 – 1942), also known as Jerome Pollitt, was a female impersonator who performed as Diane de Rougy (an homage to Liane de Pougy).
+He became notorious as a Cambridge undergraduate due to his taste for Decadent art and literature, and was immortalised as the eponymous hero of an E. F. Benson novel (The Babe B.A.) in 1896.
 He became a very close friend of the artist Aubrey Beardsley, and had a brief but significant relationship with the occultist Aleister Crowley.
 Following his time at Cambridge, Pollitt moved to London and saw service in the First World War as a lance-corporal.
 He died in 1942.

 Early life and education

 Pollitt was the son of Charles Pollitt, the proprietor of The Westmorland Gazette and his wife, Jane.
 He attended Heversham school, then went on to Trinity College, Cambridge in 1889.
 He gained his BA in 1892 and his MA in 1896.

 At Cambridge, he became president of Footlights, the Cambridge University Dramatic Club.
 He was described as one of the most notorious and talked-about undergraduates of his tenure, his rooms furnished with pictures by Beardsley, James Abbott McNeill Whistler, and Félicien Rops, and his bookshelves stocked with Decadent works.
 Ultimately, he failed to qualify as a doctor.
 In late 1897, he decided to be known as Jerome Pollitt.